keegoid-nr/cloudscript/README.md

   cs lambda list-layers nodejs18.x us-west-2                Details for a specific layer cs lambda download-layers NewRelicNodeJS18X us-west-2 24  Download build #24 for a layer cs lambda download-layers all us-west-2 latest extension  Download all latest layers & show extension details

-Notes:
-  <replace> with your values
-  <replace>|arg means use either your value or arg, not both
 ```

 1. Copy `cs` to your PATH.